Farragut Moves North

 In April of 1862, at Vicksburg, Farragut’s order to surrender was refused.
 Held off by the guns on the heights of the city and fearful of becoming stranded should the river waters recede, Farragut withdrew his flotilla of ocean-going ships.

 Capture of the city would be left to Grant and his land force.
-It wold allude him for another fourteen months, until July of 1863.
+It would elude him for another fourteen months, until July of 1863.

 Meanwhile, a large Union river force was gathering to attack Memphis, Tennessee, the last Confederate held port on the Mississippi River north of Vicksburg.